 For general guidance and links to further information on redundancy for both employers and employees, you can read the DWP Factsheet on Redundancy

-If you are seeking to fill urgent vacancies, short or long term, to meet changes to your business as a result of Covid-19, we can help connect you with immediately available individuals.
-Please register your vacancies with:
+If you are seeking to fill urgent vacancies, short or long term, to meet changes to your business as a result of Covid-19, we can help connect you with individuals who are immediately available.

 (Senior Employment Support Adviser at Futures)